andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

     mvn clean compile dependency:tree dependency:copy-dependencies package

 During the build process, the interpreter is compiled, but the process also runs a number of JUNIT test cases, and performs a static code analysis using Checkstyle.
-The definition of the syntax for Checkstyle is in the `./etc` directory, Checkstyle is working with the code style guide of the project.
+The definition ofgi the syntax for Checkstyle is in the `./etc` directory, Checkstyle is working with the code style guide of the project.
 The code style guide is located in the projects root directory, named `STYLEGUIDE.md`.
 If you want to participate, please adopt your contributions to the look and feel of the project.
 Code submissions not reflecting the styleguide will be rejected.